 When a chatbot naturally places questions into its conversations with customers, you can get a glimpse of your audience’s feelings, behaviors, and preferences.
 The more natural your bot’s dialogue, the more natural its questions will sound, making it that much easier for a customer to provide simple, but vital, information about themselves and their experiences.

 With increasingly intricate systems coming out as well, you can outfit your chatbot with learning tools that will allow it to analyze the information it gathers on its own, saving you time and resources.

 Link with Actual Salespeople

 As effective as chatbots can be in handling the simple, menial tasks a customer may have for it, there will always come a point when it’ll be important to transfer a customer to a real salesperson.
 If someone asks your chatbot a question it’s not equipped to answer, or if they explicitly ask the bot for a human representative, then you need to make sure the bot is prepared to make that transfer.

 If the chatbot can forward the information it has already gathered on the prospect, then that’s even better, as it fully equips the human representative to deal with whatever questions or problems they may be asked to deal with.

-Marketing chatbots can and should serve a unique purpose in your marketing and sales efforts, but they can’t fully replace the humans you employ.
+Marketing chatbots can and should serve a unique purpose in your sales enablement efforts, but they can’t fully replace the humans you employ.
 So, when it comes time to shift someone from a bot to a person, try to make that transition as smooth as possible.
 You want to offer a consistent experience for your audience, and the better your chatbot can facilitate the relationship between potential buyers and human sellers, the stronger your brand will be.